TwoBitAlchemist/NeoAlchemy/source/apis.rst

 =================

 NeoAlchemy's low-level API is called QueryBuilder.
-It is similar in feel and in purpose to the `SqlAlchemy Expression Language`_.
+It is similar in feel and purpose to the `SqlAlchemy Expression Language`_.
 In SqlAlchemy, defining the schema for a table and writing its metadata to the database looks like this::